 - First Thursdays

-- Best Budget Motel in South Congress: Austin Motel
+- Budget Motel in South Congress: Austin Motel

-- Best Mid-Range Hotel in South Congress: South Congress Hotel
+- Mid-Range Hotel in South Congress: South Congress Hotel

-- Best Luxury Hotel in South Congress: Hotel Saint Cecilia
+- Luxury Hotel in South Congress: Hotel Saint Cecilia

 - Best Boutique Hotel in South Congress: Hotel Magdalena

-- Best Vacation Rental in South Congress: This Luxury Guesthouse, just two blocks from SoCo
+- Vacation Rental Option in South Congress: This Luxury Guesthouse, just two blocks from SoCo

 9. Red River Cultural District: Best Area for Entertainment & Music